Historic Leschi Home

 32 Solar Panels, House Backup Battery, Car Charger

-Two independent all-new furnaces (upstairs and down) and ductwork
+Two independent all-new furnaces (upstairs and down) and Air Conditioning (upstairs)

 All new LED Lighting